 Each year the City prepares its Consolidated Annual Performance Evaluation Report (CAPER).
-This report is submitted within ninety (90) days after the start of the new program year.
-The CAPER is available for review on the City of Salisbury website under the Housing and Community Development Department (HCDD) - Community Development section.
+This report is submitted within 90 days after the start of the new program year.
+The CAPER is available for review on the City of Salisbury website under the Housing & Community Development Department (HCDD)-Community Development section.

-The PY 2023 CAPER, which was the final CAPER for the PY 2019-2023 Five Year Consolidated Plan, was submitted to HUD prior to the September 2024 due date and has been approved by the Baltimore field office.
-In the PY 2023 CAPER, the City expended 100% of its CDBG funds to benefit low- and moderate-income persons.
-The City expended 0% of its funds during the PY 2021 CAPER period on public service, which has a statutory maximum of 15%.
-The City expended 20% of its funds during this CAPER period on Planning and Administration, which is satisfies the statutory maximum of 20%.
-As a CDBG Entitlement grantee, in accordance with the CDBG regulations at 24 CFR 570.902, the City must have a balance no greater than one and one-half (1.5) times its annual grant remaining in the Line of Credit, 60 days prior to the end of the program year.
-As of March 26, 2025 the City of Salisbury had an expenditure ratio of 2.59:1 due to delays in contract award for the PY 2022 and PY 2023 Waterside Park project.
-Bids received were determined by the City to be in excess of what is reasonable and customary and the project is currently being re-bid.

-Two projects were funded in PY 2024 for the Critical Home Repairs.
-The first tier of the Environmental Review Record is underway and individual project scopes will be reviewed during the second-tier reviews.
+The PY 2023 CAPER, which was the final CAPER under the PY 2019-2023 Five Year Consolidated Plan, was submitted to HUD prior to the September 2024 due date and has been approved by the Baltimore field office.
+In the PY 2023 CAPER, the City expended 100% of its CDBG funds to benefit low-to-moderate income persons.
+The City expended 0% of its funds during the PY 2023 CAPER period on public service, which has a statutory maximum of 15%.
+The City expended 20% of its funds during this CAPER period on Planning and Administration, which satisfies the statutory maximum of 20%.
+As a CDBG Entitlement Grantee, in accordance with the CDBG regulations at 24 CFR 570.902, the City must have a balance of no greater than 1.5 times its annual grant remaining in the line of credit 60 days prior to the end of the program year.
+As of the May 2, 2025 test date the City had an expenditure ratio of 2.58 due to delays in contract award for the PY 2022 and PY 2023 Waterside Park project.
+Bids received were determined by the City to be in excess of what is reasonable and customary as required by CDBG standards, consequently the project is in the re-bid process.
+Two projects were funded in PY 2024 for critical home repairs.
+The first tier of the Environmental Review Record has been approved.
+Indidual project scopes will be reviewed during the second-tier reviews.

-The City completed and submitted a Consolidated Plan for the five-year period covering PY 2024- PY 2028, outlining its Five-Year Priorities and Goals under the new plan.
+The City completed and submitted a Consolidated Plan for the five-year period covering PY 2024-2028, outlining its Five-Year goals and priorities under the new plan.
 An Analysis of Impediments to Fair Housing was completed concurrently and both plans have been reviewed by the Baltimore field office.